TutorialDoctor/Software_Development/More-Info/server_tutorial.md

 This is an encrypted (secure/private) request.
 Sometimes you don’t want everyone to know what you are getting.

-[Another definition](http://techterms.com/definition/server) says that a server is a computer that provides data to another computer.
+[Another definition](http://techterms.com/definition/server) says that a servers is a computer that provides data to another computer.

 It may serve data to systems on a local area network (LAN) or a wide area network (WAN) over the internet.
+On a LAN network, data is typically served from one computer to another via an Ethernet cable.

+Facebook serves billions of clients a day.
+The server that is Facebook is one serious computer.

+Client-server systems follow a request-response model.
+A client sends a request to the server and eventually gets a response back - a result.

+> “A single server can serve multiple clients, and a single client can use multiple servers”